lespicker/jekyll-bootstrap/_posts/2017-10-11-peru-cliff-hotel.md

 "I feel like a breath of fresh air, honey.
 I'll be back in a minute."

-"Don't forget your harness, pitons and ropes, dear.
+"Don't forget your harness, helmet, gloves, pitons and ropes, dear.
 It rained last night and the cliff is a tad slippery."

 But, hey, if you want to book into one of the Skylodge Adventure Suites at "Hotel Nightmare" [here is the link](http://naturavive.com/web/).
 Or [watch this video](https://www.youtube.com/watch?v=srFKQrmL3Fg&feature=youtu.be) and experience it prudently.